cybozu-go/sabakan/docs/api.md

 ## <a name="putassets" />`PUT /api/v1/assets/<NAME>`

 Upload a file as an asset.

-Content-type and content-length headers must be supplied by requests.
+**Request headers**

+- `Content-Type`: required
+- `Content-Length`: required
+- `X-Sabakan-Asset-SHA256`: if given, the uploaded data will be verified by SHA256.

 **Successful response**